-In a lab at the University of New South Wales, in Australia, scientist Margaret Morris is giving her rats a memory test.
+Margaret Morris is a scientist at the University of New South Wales, in Australia.
+She is giving her rats a memory test.
 She sets them in their usual box.
-But she has rearranged the objects in the box.
+But she has rearranged the objects inside.
 Some rats sniff them curiously.
 Others just move on.
 They don’t remember the objects were once in a different place.

-The rats with sharper memory were fed a steady diet of low-fat, healthy chow.
-The rats that gorged gorge SW PRODUCTIONS/GETTY IMAGES to consume in large amounts (verb) At the slumber party, we gorged on popcorn and candy. for two weeks on junk food—such as cake, meat pies, chips, and cookies—were forgetful.
+The rats with sharper memory were fed a low-fat diet.
+The others gorged gorge SW PRODUCTIONS/GETTY IMAGES to consume in large amounts (verb) At the slumber party, we gorged on popcorn and candy. for weeks on cake, chips, and cookies.
+They were forgetful.

-Food can have the same effect on people.
-“If you’re eating junk food regularly, and not eating enough fruit and veggies,” Morris told TIME for Kids, “the changes in your gut may be affecting brain function.”
-Changes in the gut can affect a person’s overall health, too.
+Junk food can affect people in the same way.
+“If you don’t eat enough fruit and veggies,” Morris told TIME for Kids, “the changes in your gut may affect brain function.”
+The gut can affect a person’s overall health, too.

-Scientists have long known the brain communicates with the stomach and intestines to control digestion.
-Recently, they have found that the gut talks back.
+Scientists have long known that the brain helps control digestion.
+It communicates with the stomach and intestines.
+But the gut talks back.
 It may even tell the brain what to do.

 The gut’s power comes from the bacteria living inside it.
 This community of microbes microbe HERO IMAGES/GETTY IMAGES an extremely small living thing that can be seen only with a microscope (noun) The researcher examined microbes using a microscope. is called the microbiome microbiome KATERYNA KON/SCIENCE PHOTO LIBRARY—GETTY IMAGES a community of microorganisms that live in certain environment, such as the human body (noun) Many different types of bacteria live in the microbiome inside your intestines. .
 It helps the digestive system break down food.
-In the process, it sends signals through the body and to the brain.
-Which message the brain receives depends on which kinds of microbes are living in the gut.
+It sends signals to the brain.

 Stop & Think!
 Why does the author cite studies by scientists?
 Do these studies add credibility to the story?
 Why or why not?